nodeshift/nodeshift/README.md

             --namespace.remove       flag to remove the user created namespace.
 Only applicable for the undeploy command.
 Must be used with namespace.name                         [boolean]
-            --namesapce.name         flag to specify the project namespace name to build/deploy into.
+            --namespace.name         flag to specify the project namespace name to build/deploy into.
 Overwrites any namespace settings
                            in your OpenShift or Kubernetes configuration files [string]